codaxy/dashboards/README.md

 # Dashboards

 This application allows you to build personalized dashboards using drag &amp; drop.
 Dashboards consists out of widgets that are placed on the board.
-Widgets are simple to implement, so everyone can make widgets they need.
+Widgets are simple to implement, so everyone can make the widgets they need.

 ### Technology Stack

-Front-end:
+*Front-end*:
 * CxJS
 * React
 * Babel
 * webpack

-Back-end:
+*Back-end*:
 * Firebase

-### Experimental Browser Features

-This app uses experimental browser features such as:
+*Experimental Browser Features:*

 * `display: grid`
 * `IntersectionObserver`